azreasoners/gpt-asp-rules/README.md

 # Introduction
-This is the codes to use GPT-3 to generate ASP rules from logic puzzles.
+This is the code to use GPT-3/GPT-4 to generate ASP rules from logic puzzles.

 ## Installation
 ```